 - Article 785 of the Civil Code says, “Trademarks are signs used to distinguish goods and services of the same type of different manufacturers and providers.
 Trademarks may be words, images or their combinations, expressed in one or more colors”.

-- In the Vietnam – US Trade Agreement defines, “A trademark is the marks of an enterprise (or group of enterprise) that distinguish its goods from those of the same type of other enterprises”.
+- In Vietnam – US Trade Agreement defines, “A trademark is the marks of an enterprise (or group of enterprises) that distinguish its goods from those of the same type of other enterprises”.

 - According to Philip Kotler, the world’s leading marketing expert, “A trademark is a name, a term, a sign, a symbol, a picture or their combinations, used to confirm the goods or services of a seller or a group of sellers and distinguish them from the goods and services of competitors”.

 In ancient times manufacturers used trademarks to differentiate their goods.
 The term “brand” comes from the ancient Icelandic language, meaning “to burn”.
 The pride of self-produced goods is not the main reason to use trademarks.
 In fact, manufacturers hope that customers can recognize them to further buy their products or recommend to others.
 Initially, marks were stamped on livestock, and later on, ceramic, animal skin and silk producers also used this method to distinguish their goods from others’.

 A sign eligible to be registered should meet the standards set out by national trademark protection agencies and international ones.
 There are two main criteria to consider:

 - The trademark must be unique and/or allow a business to distinguish its products/services from other businesses.

 - The trademark does not describe products/services that may mislead or violate social order and social morality.

 2. THE DISTINCTION BETWEEN A BRAND AND A TRADEMARK